suryansh-code1/portfolio-landing-78901/README.md

 # Portfolio Landing Page Update

-This repository contains an updated version of a portfolio landing page that now supports a dark theme toggle, features smooth section fade-in animations, and has a modernized design while maintaining responsiveness across devices.
+This repository contains an updated version of the portfolio landing page, featuring a dark theme toggle and subtle animations for enhanced user experience, while ensuring responsiveness across devices.

 ## Features

 - **Dark Theme Toggle**: Users can switch between light and dark themes seamlessly.
-- **Smooth Section Fade-In Animations**: Enhances user experience with visually appealing transitions as sections come into view.
-- **Modernized Design**: Updated UI elements for a contemporary look while ensuring the layout is responsive.
+- **Subtle Animations**: Sections of the portfolio include smooth transitions and animations for a more engaging experience.
+- **Responsive Design**: The layout adapts to various screen sizes, ensuring optimal viewing on desktops, tablets, and mobile devices.

+## Files Created

+- `index.html`: The main HTML structure of the portfolio.
+- `styles.css`: Updated CSS file with styles for light and dark themes, including animations.
+- `script.js`: JavaScript file to handle theme toggling and animations.
+- `media/`: Directory containing images and assets used in the portfolio.

 ## Usage Instructions